 A look into the past

-Pandav caves and falls got the name after Pandavas who stayed here during their exile in forests.
-So as the legend goes, the Pandavas from the epic Mahabharat had spent a significant part of their exile in this part of the Panna forest.
-They took shelter in the caves and the river flowing through the forest was a source of water and food for them.
+Pandav caves and falls were named after the Pandavas, who had stayed here during their exile in the forests.
+So, as the legend goes, the Pandavas from the epic Mahabharat had spent a significant part of their exile in this part of the Panna forest.
+They took shelter in the caves, and the river flowing through the forest was a source of water and food for them.

-Also, a bit of pre-independence history is associated with this site.
+This site also holds a significant place in pre-independence history.
 A secret meeting of freedom fighters under the leadership of Indian freedom fighter Chandrashekhar Azad took place at Pandav caves on 4th September 1929.
-A statue of Azad was later erected here on 15th August 2010 to commemorate the meeting.
+Later, the authorities erected a statue of Azad here on 15 August 2010 to commemorate the meeting

 Why is this part of Panna National Park unique?

 When offbeat places are protected by the authorities, that too in the middle of a forest, it is intriguing, isn’t it?
 For us, the natural beauty of this place was awe-inspiring.
 As you park your vehicle in the parking lot near the Azad statue, you will embark on a short trip down a flight of stairs.
-Mountain rocks on the right and a glimpse of the waterfall on the left felt absolutely surreal.
+Furthermore. the mountain rocks on the right and a glimpse of the waterfall on the left will feel absolutely surreal.

 Meanwhile, our official guide kept narrating stories of how tigers were often spotted in the past here, how the place was flooded in rainwater in 2023, and how the biggest tigress of Panna National Park took refuge in the Pandav Cave once.
 To add to the thrill were the verdant foliage, forest creepers, and water streams disappearing into the ground.

-As we descended the stairs and reached the caves, the guide told us that the original caves were shut for safety reasons; especially after a tigress occupied the cave with her cubs.
+As we descended the stairs and reached the caves, the guide told us that the original caves were shut for safety reasons, especially after a tigress occupied the cave with her cubs.
 Next to the cave is the waterfall cascading from a height of 30 meters into the pristine Ken River.
-However, nobody is allowed to jump into the river and the river pool is bordered by railing.
+However, nobody is allowed to jump into the river, and the river pool is bordered by a railing.
 We soaked in the view of the waterfall, breathing in the fresh air.

 But don’t be disheartened.
 An abandoned structure under the rock cavity is the main attraction here.
 This was said to be the hunting lodge of the king in old times.
 Further, a small water stream flowing through the rocks comes down like a rain shower in front of the structure.
 It was a much-needed respite from the heat and humidity.

-As nature lovers and photography enthusiasts, we enjoyed being in the place, studying the rocks, soil, tree-roots and discussing climate change with our guide.
-The polite guide, a young 20 year old Rakesh, tried his hands on photography and even suggested good poses for pictures.
+As nature lovers and photography enthusiasts, we enjoyed studying the rocks, soil, tree roots and discussing climate change with our guide.
+The polite guide, a young 20-year-old Rakesh, tried his hand at photography and even suggested good poses for pictures.

 Left our piece of heart while leaving

-Before the harsh noon sun made us uncomfortable, we headed back by 11.30 am.
-The pristine river, rich diverse flora, unique patterns on sedimentary rocks, and the caves seeped in mythological significance, we loved everything.
-A part of us did not want to leave this heavenly place.
-Oh not to forget, ascending the flight of stairs is slightly challenging.
+We headed back by 11.30 am, before the harsh noon sun made us uncomfortable.
+From the pristine river, rich, diverse flora, unique patterns on sedimentary rocks, to the caves seeped in mythological significance, we loved everything.
+At this point, a part of us did not want to leave this heavenly place.
+Oh, not to forget, ascending the flight of stairs is slightly challenging.

 How much time to spend here